DanielShellPhantom/sys_info_cross_os/README.md

 The music file (background_music.mp3) must be placed in the same directory as the script or specify the correct file path.

-The application will display system stats on a GUI using PySimpleGUI and can be toggled using the "Music ON" button.
+The application will display system stats on a GUI using PySimpleGUI.

 Logs will be saved to the Desktop by default, and the filename will include the timestamp for easy identification.